 Over time, you start to associate stressful events with something that happened to you in the past and you turn to your preferred poison – food in our example.

-Transforming this chain of thought might be something like this: First, acknowledging that this is a stressful situation.
+Transforming this chain of thought might be something like this: First, acknowledge that this is a stressful situation.
 Then, explain to yourself that it’s totally OK to feel this way but the way you feel now has nothing to do with what happened to you in the past.
 Third, do the mental work so you can remove the belief that stress should involve eating.

-Design A Better Structure
+Designing a Better Structure

 - Physical: Instead of filling the refrigerator with fast food, we can buy healthy snacks.